poetapp/node/src/Storage/README.md

 Failure Type is stored in the `failureType` in the database.

 This field affects the retry system.
 If can be SOFT or HARD.
 HARD failure types won't be retried.

-## Uploads

-Uploads come into the Storage module via the `NewClaim` RabbitMQ message which is handled in the Router by the `onNewClaim` function.

-`onNewClaim` calls the `create` function of the ClaimController, which immediately adds the claim to IPFS and stores it in the database.